-Applications will be accepted from full-time, tenure track teaching faculty or professional staff.
+Applications will be accepted from full-time, tenure, and tenure track teaching faculty or professional staff.
 New faculty members are especially encouraged to apply.
-Applications must be submitted to RSPO using this Formstack Submission link by March 26, 2021.
-Awards will be for the period July 1, 2021 through June 30, 2022.
+Applications must be submitted to RSPO using the FRP 2025-2026 Application link by February 9, 2025, 5:00p.m.
+Awards will be for the period July 1, 2025 through June 30, 2026.